aoterodelaroza/acpdb/README.md

 In all cases, multiple entries can be deleted with the same DELETE keyword.
 If no entries are passed to DELETE, all entries are deleted.

+In the case of the MAXCOEF keyword, delete all maximum coefficient information from the terms table.

 ### Comparing to the Database Contents
 ~~~